 History of Praise Tabernacle

-In the fall of 1978, Pastor William E. (Bill) Britt and his wife, Jean, moved from Hampton, VA, to plant a church.
+In the fall of 1978, Pastor William E. “Bill” Britt and his wife, Jean, moved from Hampton, VA, to plant a church.
 That September, they began with a small home group.
-Soon after, the church moved to a building on the corner of Bay Ave. and Maryland Ave. in Somers Point.
+Soon after, the church moved to a building on the corner of Bay Avenue and Maryland Avenue in Somers Point.
 This building had previously been a nightclub called The Rock Box.
 When they arrived, the walls and ceiling were painted black, there was no heat, and the winter cold made it a challenging start.

 In 1982, the church purchased 10 acres of land, which now includes a softball field that has hosted many championship teams over the years.